Table of Contents

 Visibility is key to security.
 This is why it’s important to know the effective permissions for all identities (people and non-people) in your organization.
 You can get true visibility into data and access trust relationships by graphing, classifying, and mapping identities.
 With end-to-end visibility, organizations will detect misconfigurations and changes — and respond effectively.

 DevSecOps practices allow for incremental implementation so enterprises do not need to make required changes and updates from the beginning.
-Following the above-mentioned DevSecOps methods, your organization can ensure to develop and deliver robust tools that help companies to achieve their business object effectively without additional security risks.
+Following the above-mentioned DevSecOps methods, your organization can develop and deliver robust tools that help companies achieve their business objectives effectively without additional security risks.

 Sonrai Dig has been developed to help organizations improve security, ensure compliance and increase operational efficiencies for their AWS, Azure, Google Cloud, and Kubernetes.
-Core to the platform is the ability to gain a centralized view into identity and data relationships, activity, and movement.
+Core to the platform is the ability to gain a centralized view of identity and data relationships, activity, and movement.